 Friendship Circle - The unbroken chain of friendship.
 Girl Scouts stand in a circle crossing their right arms over their left, and clasping hands with their friends on both sides.
-Great way to end a meeting.
+This is a great way to end your troop meeting.

-Promise & Law - Start each meeting by reciting the Promise & Law.
+Promise and Law- Start each meeting by reciting the Promise and Law.